Skip to main content

 Thin Lens Equations & Calculators

 The position, orientation, and size of an image formed by a lens are determined by two things: the focal length of the lens and the position of the original object.
-Now the focal length of a lens is determined by two things itself: the radius of curvature of the lens and the index of refraction of the material of which the lens is made.
+The focal length of a lens is determined by two things itself: the radius of curvature of the lens and the index of refraction of the material of which the lens is made.
 Below is an equation known as the Lens Maker's Formula.

-Lens Maker's Forumla
+Lens Maker's Formula

 Where: